portsip/portsip-pbx-administration-guide/en/portsip_pbx_administration_guide_v16_en.md

 In this section of `User`, you can enter the `username` and `password`, please note, this is just for the web portal accessing.

-In the `Role` list box, the user can grant permissions by choose a role, the `User` role means normal extension; The `Admin` role means this user is also have tenant administrator role, have the premissions to manage the tenant by sign in web port.
-There allows create more than one administrator for a tenant.
+The user can grant permissions by selecting a role from the `Role` list box; the `User` role indicates that the user has typical extension access; the `Admin` role indicates that the user is a tenant administrator and can manage the tenant via the web port.

+The PortSIP PBX allows add more than one administrator to a tenant.

-The `Email` filed is required, since the PBX will need to send the notifiy email to user's email.
+The `Email` field is mandatory since the PBX will need to send the notification email to the user's email address.

 The `Display Name` is the full name of the user, likes `James Bond`.

 #### General

-In the section of `General`, you can enter the extension number, password.
-The extension number can be numerals or letters; the extension number and password are required.
-A welcome email with information on the extension created, as well as voicemail will be sent to the user's email address.
+The extension number and password are mandatory fields that must be filled in under the `General`.

-If the SMTP server of tenant is configured, once an extension is successfully created and the its email is set, PortSIP PBX will send an email to the extension's email which includes the extension information and PBX parameters such as PBX SIP Domain, PBX IP, and the QR code.
-User can use the PortSIP UC App to scan the QR code to register to PBX without enter the details.
+If the tenant's SMTP server is configured, once an extension is successfully create, a welcome email will be sent to the user's email address with details about the newly created extension details and PBX parameters such as PBX SIP Domain, PBX IP, and the QR code.
+The PortSIP UC App may be used to scan the QR code and register to the PBX without entering any details.

-There is a QR code for this extension, you can use PortSIP App to scan the QR code to sign in the PBX rather than entering the information manually.
+There is a QR code for this extension; instead of entering the information manually, you can use the PortSIP App to scan the QR code to sign in to the PBX.

-In the `Outbound Caller ID` section, you can select a DID base the trunk and trunk DID pool for the extension, once the extension makes outbound call to a trunk, the `Outbound Caller ID` will be present in the INVITE SIP message.
+You can select a DID from the trunk and trunk DID pool for the extension in the `Outbound Caller ID` section; when the extension makes an outbound call to a trunk, the `Outbound Caller ID` will be presents in the `From` header of the INVITE SIP message.

-As the below screenshot, when the call is via trunk 1, the outbound caller ID `22000` will be used, and the outbound caller ID `88010` will be used if the call is over the trunk 2.
+As shown in the screenshot below, if the call is made over trunk 1, the `Outbound Caller ID` will be `22000`, and if it is made over trunk 2, the `Outbound Caller ID` is `88010`.

 ![Outbound Caller ID for Extension](../images/extension_cli.png)

-- Record audio calls: if this option is enabled, the PBX will record this extension audio calls.
-If the call is for video, the PBX will only record it as an audio file.
+- Record audio calls: If this option is selected, any audio calls of this extension will be recorded as audio files.
-- Record video calls: if this option is enabled, if this extension make audio call, the call will be recorded as an audio file, and will record the video call as a video file(MP4).
+- Record video calls: If this option is selected, any audio calls of this extension will be recorded as audio files, and any video calls will be recorded as video files (MP4).
-- Always make outbound anonymous calls: once this option is enabled, the `anonymous` will be set as the user part of `From`, `P-Asserted-Identity`, and `P-Preferred-Identity` headers in the `INVITE` message when make call to trunk.
+- Always make outbound anonymous calls: When this option is enabled, the user part of the `From`, `P-Asserted-Identity`, and `P-Preferred-Identity` headers in the `INVITE` message sent to the trunk will be set to `anonymous`.
-- Always delivery outbound caller ID: if this option is enabled, the `Outbound Caller ID` will be always set as user part of the `From` header in the INVITE which sent to the trunk.
+- Always delivery outbound caller ID: If you enable this option, the `Outbound Caller ID` will always be set as the user part of the `From` header in the INVITE delivered to the trunk.

 #### Forwarding Rule